transparency-dev/serverless-log/README.md

 This is some experimental tooling which allows for the maintenance and querying of a log represented by tiles & files.
-These tools are built upon components from the Trillian repo (e.g. compact ranges), but *do not* use the Trillian Log service itself.
+These tools are built upon components from the transparency-dev repos (e.g. compact ranges from the [merkle repo](https://github.com/transparency-dev/merkle)), but *do not* use the Trillian Log service.

-The idea is to make logging infrastructure a bit more *nix like, and demonstrate how to use those tools in conjunction with GitHub actions, GCP Cloud Functions, AWS Lambda, etc. to deploy and maintain "serverless" transparency logs.
+The idea is to make logging infrastructure which is a bit more *nix like, and demonstrate how to use those tools in conjunction with GitHub actions, GCP Cloud Functions, AWS Lambda, etc. to deploy and maintain "serverless" transparency logs.

 The on-disk structure of the log is well defined, and can directly be made public via HTTP[S].
 Clients wishing to be convinced of consistency/inclusion are responsible for constructing the proofs themselves by fetching the tiles containing the required nodes.

+It's important to note that this serverless log tooling is not meant to compete with Trillian, but complement it by providing a lower cost, lower complexity option for use-cases where Trillian's write-throughput scalability is not a requirement.

 ## Command-line tools usage